You can get from Warsaw to Berlin by train, bus or flight.

 The government of Germany has imposed the following measures to reduce the spread of COVID-19:

-The above information was last verified on 27/07/2021.
-Remember to check the latest COVID-19 travel safety regulations for your trip between Warsaw and Berlin closer to your planned date of departure here.
+The above information was last verified on 25/10/2021.
+Remember to check the latest COVID-19 travel safety regulations for your trip from Warsaw to Berlin closer to your planned date of departure here.

-Entry into Poland is allowed for: Entry is partially open for citizens and permanent residents of Germany.
+Reentering Poland is currently allowed for: Entry is partially open for citizens and permanent residents of Germany

-All travellers must abide by the following measures in Poland to reduce the spread of coronavirus in the country:
+All travellers returning to Poland must observe the following safety measures to reduce the spread of COVID-19 in the country:

-The above information about your return travel to Warsaw, Poland was last verified on 21/07/2021.
-As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to Warsaw from Berlin.
+The information above was last checked on 23/10/2021.
+We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to Warsaw from Berlin here.

-There are 3 ways to travel from Warsaw to Berlin including taking a coach, flight or train.
+There are 3 travel options from Warsaw to Berlin: flight, coach or train.

-The Warsaw to Berlin distance is approximately 320 miles (516 km).
+The distance from Warsaw to Berlin is approximately 320 miles (516 km).

 These are the most popular departure and arrival points for travellers from Warsaw to Berlin: